rism-digital/muscat-guidelines/default/en/source_340.md

 ### Special production technique (340)

-This field is for the physical description information for an item that required technical equipment for its production, and for the description of the page format.
+The field **Special production technique** is for the physical description information for an item that required technical equipment for its production, and for the description of the page format.

 #### Printing technique (340 $d)

-You may indicate the technique(s) used in the production of the source here.
-If you need any term not on the list, please contact the Editorial Center.
+Indicate the technique used in the production of the source here.
+If you need any term not on the list, contact the Editorial Center.

 - **Autography**: Transfer printing (not to be confused with autograph manuscripts).
 - **Computer printout**